Stafford

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, service frequency across all routes is 317 trips per day, equating to approximately 34 weekly trips per individual stop.
+According to the 2021 Census, 22.5% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency across all routes averages 346 trips per day, equating to approximately 37 weekly trips per stop.

 Frequently Asked Questions - Transport